Every application must have an

 If the permission is granted, the application is able to use the protected

 features.
-If not, its attempts to access those features will simply fail
+If not, its attempts to access those features fail

 without any notification to the user.

-any of the permissions defined by Android (listed in
+any of the permissions that are defined by Android, as listed in

 by other applications.
-Or it can define its own.
+It can also define its own.
 A new permission is declared

 element.
 For example, an activity could be protected as follows: